felixmillqvist/GIT-Automation/readme.md

 - TOKEN       - generate a token for github
 - PROJECTPATH - where the project will be created

-2. Add the command to bashrc such that the command can be used everywhere. open .bashrc in an editor for example nano
-`nano ~/.bashrc`
-and add
-`source FILEPATH/.git_init.sh`
-where FILEPATH is where the script is located
+2. Run `.install_command.sh` in the terminal using the command `./.install_command.sh` when you are in the direcory of the GIT-Automation

 ## How-to
 Just open the bash and type